 Many chat platforms struggle to handle large amounts of customer interactions at the same time, so, when building live event chat, it’s important to use an API provider—like PubNub—who can accommodate unlimited concurrent users and messages while still operating reliably.

 Messaging covers interactions that are not expected to be in real-time.
-Some examples of messaging include SMS on mobile devices or messaging apps like Facebook Messenger, WhatsApp, and WeChat.
+Some messaging examples include SMS on mobile devices or messaging apps like Facebook Messenger, WhatsApp, and WeChat.

 One key feature of messaging is there is a history of previous messages.
 Users are not expected to keep the chat open so previous messages need to load when they do so they can catch up.
 Users will come and go as they need to send messages and read responses.
-Push notifications are usually required in order to keep both sides engaged.
+Mobile push notifications are usually required to keep both sides engaged.

 In cases where you want to offer support but not necessarily in real-time—like for non-urgent customer questions or general inquiries—messaging is what you want.
 Messaging is a slower way to communicate.
-However, it offers the same advantages of a live chat solution and can be integrated into your app in a similar way.
+However, it offers the same advantages of a live chat solution and can be similarly integrated into your app.
 Agents also don’t need to be available 24/7 while still providing customer support in a way that’s good for customer experience.

 Messaging often replaces the need for users to contact a support email by instead allowing them to contact you directly from within your application.
 Another benefit to messaging is that both the customer and agent can take their time to formulate responses.
 A messaging service can also benefit from being integrated with a knowledge base or chatbot for improved customer interactions.